Juniper/nita-cli/README.md

 `nita` script has a function that checks if the nested keys of both dictionaries from `commands.py` are the same.
 If not, it will show a message explaining which commands are missing like the one below:

-    jizquierdo-mbp:nita-cli jizquierdo$ nita jenkins ip

-    The following command(s):

-    nita test
+    mbp $ nita robot run test

-    nita delete
-    nita remove
+    The following command: "nita robot run test" is missing its description!

+    >>> Please add it to the HELP tree!

+    The following command: "nita robot volumes" is missing its mapped command!
-    is/are missing either a description or a mapped command!
+    The following command: "nita robot ip" is missing its mapped command!

-    Please review HELP and/or COMMANDS trees!
+    >>> Please add it to the COMMANDS tree!

-As the output says, check both dictionaries for the keys shown and add the missing part (description or mapped command).
+As the output says, check the dictionaries for the keys shown and add the missing part (description or mapped command) as told by the script output.

 ## Contacts